 Location: The parking lot is 7 km (~4.3 miles) east of Rocky Harbour.
 There was even room for our rig – just get there early if you need extra room.

 Length: 16 km (almost 10 miles).
-It took us eight hours, but we were going pretty slowly.
+It took us eight hours, but we were going pretty slowly and taking plenty of breaks.
 The trail to the overlook is 4 km (~2.5 miles) each way.

 Difficulty: Hard!
 We hike often and had a really difficult time in portions.
 But if you are determined and know how to pace yourself, a healthy individual should be able to make it.
 However, it isn’t suggested for kids.
 You could always go to the turn-back point and see how you feel.
 The views from there are great as well!

 Nearby Camping: Ferry Gulch (on the back portion of the trail) has camping sites.
 A permit is needed.
 For non-permitted camping, Berry Hill is a short drive and we really enjoyed it.